- Has had his work broadcast in multiple countries and different languages to millions of people, online and through traditional media.

 A couple of short films made during my digital nomad days.

 And an excerpt from Killer Jellyfish

 I survived an irukandji jellyfish sting when I was a teenager.
-Uncannily, years later, I worked on a documentary featuring irukandji jellyfish for the Discovery Channel.
+Uncannily, years later, I worked on a documentary for the Discovery Channel which featured irukandji jellyfish.